 Geri Dube

 I'm so glad you asked that.
-Um, I was made aware of this particular, uh, movie by my daughter, Elana Kennedy, who is the CEO, director of the Holocaust Center here in Seattle.
+Um, I was made aware of this particular, uh, movie by my daughter, Ilana Cone Kennedy, who is the CEO, director of the Holocaust Center here in Seattle.
 And, um, she said, mom, I think there's a movie that you would really enjoy.
 And the speaker will will be Carla herself.
 So that's what brought us here.

 00:02:58